Canceled shows rarely come back to life.

-In the rare cases that such has happened, they’ve usually been empty husks of what they once were, quickly forgotten as failed attempts to capture the magic that made so many fall in love with them in the first place.
+In the rare cases that such has happened, they’re usually empty husks of what they once were, quickly forgotten as failed attempts to capture the magic that made them beloved in the first place.

-So when SyFy cancelled THE EXPANSE without much fanfare two years ago, it was expected by most that this was it.
+So when SyFy canceled THE EXPANSE without much fanfare two years ago, it was expected by most that this was it.
 So long, one of the best science-fiction shows out there, and farewell the crew of The Rocinante.
-Fans gathered together for a petition, as was expected, but it never felt like a possibility that this ship would ever fly again.
+Fans gathered together for a petition, but it never felt like a possibility that this ship would ever fly again.

-THE EXPANSE, now settled at Amazon, returns not just as good as it used to be, but in many ways better and more focused than ever before.
-The jump onto an online platform has streamlined the storytelling and pushed the narrative towards a cleaner, more effective style than it could afford on network television.
-For the first time it feels like a big, ten hour long movie that just happens to have little pauses every forty five minutes or so.
-That’s not a knock on the previous seasons either, they remain some of the best ongoing television available.
-But releasing the show all at once, and allowing the audience to truly get lost in the, well, expanse of the storytelling really pays off.
+THE EXPANSE has settled at Amazon, and the return isn’t just as good, but in many ways better and more focused than ever before.
+The jump onto an online platform has streamlined the storytelling and pushed the narrative towards a cleaner, more realistic style than it could afford on network television.
+For the first time, it feels like a big, ten hours long movie that just happens to have little pauses every forty-five minutes or so.
+That’s not a knock on the previous seasons either; they remain some of the best ongoing television available.

-Meanwhile, Martian soldier Bobbie Draper has returned to her home after the events of Ganymede to find a changed culture that no longer needs or wants her kind around.
-Lost and without purpose, Bobbie finds her way into the underworld of the planets machinations.
-Alongside this is the third storyline; where Camina Drummer (Cara Gee, effortlessly charismatic) and her now executive officer Klaes Ashford (the incomparable David Strathairn) are keeping a strained peace between Earth, Mars, and the Belters, while hunting down a dangerous band of pirates preying upon hopeful settlers.
+Meanwhile, Martian soldier Bobbie Draper has returned to her home after Ganymede’s events to find a changed culture that no longer needs or wants her kind around.
+Lost and without purpose, Bobbie finds her way into the underworld of the machinations of the planet.
+Running alongside the planetary mission is Camina Drummer (Cara Gee, effortlessly charismatic) and her now executive officer Klaes Ashford (the incomparable David Strathairn).
+They’re keeping a strained peace between Earth, Mars, and the Belters in check while hunting down a dangerous band of pirates preying upon hopeful settlers.

-All major players from previous seasons make a return as well.
-Steven Strait has grown over the series into his part beautifully, and he has begun to carry the show with easygoing charm that helps ease over self-imposed savior complex that Holden embodies.
+All significant players from previous seasons make a return as well.
+Steven Strait has grown over the series into his part beautifully.
+He carries the show with an easygoing charm that helps ease over the self-imposed savior complex that Holden embodies.
 The great Shohreh Aghdashloo is elegant even as she curses like a sailor, or perhaps because of it.
-Dominique Tipper is a delight, consistently exploring new depths in Naomi Nagata, who for the first time in her life dreams of setting foot on an actual planet.
+Dominique Tipper is a delight, consistently exploring new depths in Naomi Nagata, who dreams of setting foot on an actual planet for the first time in her life.
 Wes Chatham continues to impress as Amos Burton, a no-nonsense man of almost alien precision to his actions.
-And while Cas Anvar gets less to do this season than in previous ones, his character Alex Kamal remains one of the all time greats in the show.
+And while Cas Anvar gets less to do this season than in previous ones, his character Alex Kamal remains one of the show’s all-time greats.
 Early season MVP Thomas Jane returns as well, better than ever.

-The book series is currently fast approaching its finale, and the concluding chapter is set to be released sometime next year.
+The book series is currently fast approaching its finale, and the concluding chapter arrives sometime next year.
 For now, Amazon has agreed to fund at least season five of the show, which is currently in production.
 If there’s any justice in the world, THE EXPANSE will find a wider audience with its jump online, and this time the crew of The Rocinante will get to keep flying until the end.

 All seasons are currently streaming on Prime Video, which means around forty episodes of some of the best sci-fi out there is readily at hand.
 I can’t recommend them highly enough.